Orepap/DFSN/README.md

 selected_features = DFSN(df=df, threshold=threshold, epochs=epochs, batch_size=batch_size, verbose=verbose, plot=plot)
 ```

+**Caution!**
-The pandas dataframe (df) should contain the samples as rows, the features as columns AND a last column specifying the binary labels (0 and 1)
+The dataframe (df) should contain the samples as rows, the features as columns AND a last column specifying the binary labels (0 and 1)

 The code returns a list with the selected features.